bitmark-inc/docs/bitmark-references/node-setup/bitmark-node-setup.md

 bitmarkd --config-file="${HOME}/.config/bitmarkd/bitmarkd.conf" start
 ~~~~~

-Note that a similar process is needed for the prooferd (mining subsystem)
+Note that a similar process is needed for the recorderd (mining subsystem)

-###  Prebuilt Binary
+# Prebuilt Binary

 * Flatpak